someya1992/CarListingPlatform/README.md

 - added dealer-id to each point so that listing can be identified by dealer-id

-- mapped car listing with dealer-id
+- mapped car listing with dealer-id (used many to one mapping)

-- fetch car listing by code and dealerId
+- Fetch car listing by code and dealerId to uniquely identify the car

 ('better solution that could be implemented' : to make code and dealer Id as unique key and saveOrupdare data this would save database calls and could use batch processing )

-- if dealer does not exist then add dealers
+- if dealer does not exist then add dealers (better approach - dealer should be already registered before uploading listing)

-- added exceptions if data is incorrect or missing
+- Added exceptions if data is incorrect or missing

 ### Ideas that can be implemented